If you’re a business owner who’s looking for a new property to lease, you may have come across the term “triple net lease” or “NNN lease.”

 After weighing the pros and cons above, you will have to decide if a triple net lease or NNN lease is beneficial for your business and if this lease agreement makes sense for your situation.

-A triple net lease may be a good option for a commercial real estate owner if you are looking for a low-risk investment with less involvement.
+A triple nnn net lease may be a good option for a commercial real estate owner looking for a low-risk investment with less involvement.

 However, if you are concerned about the potential expenses associated with utilities, insurance, and repairs, as a business owner, you may want to consider another type of lease agreement.